 The book contained a wealth of information useful for planning which parks to visit, the best hikes with kids and it helped us decide how much time to spend in each park.

 The book is available as an e-book with maps that can be downloaded, but with poor mobile (cell) reception in the national parks, it was much more convenient to have the hard copy book on hand.
-Click here for the latest prices on Amazon.

-Your next big decision is the type of vehicle to hire for your West Coast road trip.
+Once you have a general plan for your itinerary, the next big decision is the type of vehicle to hire for your West Coast road trip.
 There are three main options (unless of course, you live in the US and already have a car – bonus!):

 After picking up the camper in San Francisco, squeezing all our belongings inside and stocking up the fridge, we hit the road to get to our first destination, Yosemite National Park.

 Yosemite is one of the most famous National Parks on the West Coast (if not the world).
 With dozens of spectacular hiking trails and the iconic El Capitan and Half Dome mountains, we couldn’t wait to arrive and explore.

 We stopped in at the Visitor Centre to chat to the Rangers and find out what trails were open and read up on the history of the area.
 Our kids enjoyed reading the information about the park.
 It is also where you can pick up activity sheets for the Junior Ranger Program.